-Michael Hanrahan, AIA obtained a Bachelors of Architecture, with Honors, from the New Jersey Institute of Technology in 1996.
-Simultaneously, Michael earned a dual degree garnering a Master of Science in Management in the same year.
+Mr. Hanrahan obtained a Bachelor of Architecture, with Honors, from the New Jersey Institute of Technology in 1996.
+Simultaneously, he earned a dual degree garnering a Master of Science in Management in the same year.

 - Notable Projects